Gagarawa

 Gagarawa is a Local Government Area in the north of Jigawa State, Nigeria.
 Its headquarters are in the town of Gagarawa.

 It has an area of 654 km^{2} and a population of 80,394 at the 2006 census.

 The postal code of the area is 732.

+Climate

+With a yearly temperature of 33.5°C, which is higher than the national average for Nigeria, and 46.09mm of precipitation, Gagarawa, Nigeria, has a subtropical steppe climate.